-Experienced Family Law Attorneys Serving Residents of Aurora
+Experienced Law Firm Serving Residents of Aurora

 The establishment of orders for visitation rights (known as “parenting time” in Colorado) is not always the end of the story.
 Life goes on, kids get older, and circumstances may change leading one parent or the other to seek a modification of parenting time.
 Once a motion to modify parenting time is filed there are two possible outcomes, settlement or hearing in front of the court.
 In between filing and conclusion there are various legal and procedural steps to be dealt with along the way.
 Likewise, there may be pivotal moments requiring sound legal advice or action which could have a significant impact on the overall resolution of that motion.
-The Aurora family law attorneys at Plog & Stein, P.C. have helped many clients with modifications to their parenting time rights.
+The attorneys at Plog & Stein, P.C. have helped many clients with modifications to their parenting time rights.
 From the outset, our attorneys thoroughly analyze each case, looking for strengths, weaknesses, and opportunities tied into meeting the objectives of each client.

 Defending Your Rights for Parenting Time in Aurora